Odd-frequency pairing in a nonunitary p-wave superconductor with multiple Majorana fermions: Acknowledgments

 \section{Acknowledgments}

+We thank S. Ikegaya for fruitful discussions.
 This work was supported by Grants-in-Aid from JSPS for Scientific Research (A) (KAKENHI Grant No. JP20H00131), Scientific Research (B) (KAKENHI Grants No. JP18H01176 and No. JP20H01857), Japan-RFBR Bilateral Joint Research Projects/Seminars No. 19-52-50026, and the JSPS Core-to-Core program ``Oxide Superspin'' international network.

-\appsection{Structure of the winding number} The winding number, defined in \eq{\ref{eq:winding}}, characterizes the topology of the p-wave superconductor system shown in \fig{\ref{fig:system-phase-energy-normal}(a)}.
+\appsection{Structure of the winding number} The winding number, defined in \eq{\ref{eq:winding}}, characterizes the topology of the $p$-wave superconductor system shown in \fig{\ref{fig:system-phase-energy-normal}(a)}.
 In this Appendix, we investigate the structure of the winding number in the system.

 The structure of the winding number is expressed by the off-diagonal component of the off-diagonalized Hamiltonian:

 where $U$ is the $2\times 2$ matrix diagonalizing the chiral operator $\Gamma=\tau_x\sigma_z$, and $H(k)$ is obtained in \eq{\ref{eq:hamiltonian-k-two}}.
 When $k$ change from $-\pi$ to $\pi$, the number of times of the determinant